-If you are in an accident in Kansas or Missouri, the policeman on scene may tell you that you are in a no-fault state.
+If you are in an accident in Kansas, the policeman on scene may tell you that you are in a no-fault state.
 Now what does that mean for you?
 Does that mean you can’t collect money from the other driver?

 No. What this means is that, by law, regardless of who was found to be at fault, your own insurance company will pay some or all of your medical bills via your personal injury protection (PIP) coverage.
 However, the maximum amount paid depends on a few factors, such as personal insurance coverage and state minimum payouts.